SomnathSengupta/MockMate/README.md

-# 🤖 MockMate — Intelligent Interview Management Platform
+# 🤖 MockMate — A Comprehensive Mock Interview Management Platform

 > **MockMate** is an intelligent web-based platform designed to streamline mock interview management for **students**, **job seekers**, and **industry professionals**.
 > It simplifies scheduling, session approval, and performance feedback — complete with **automated PDF report generation**.